truenas/documentation/content/TrueCommand/Clustering/ClusterVolumes.md

 To create a cluster volume, click the **Cluster Volume** icon <mat-icon role="img" fontset="mdi" aria-hidden="true" class="mat-icon mdi mdi-server-network mat-icon-no-color"></mat-icon> in the top left of the top menu bar or the **Cluster Volume** button on the **Settings** menu <i class="material-icons" aria-hidden="true" title="Settings">settings</i> dropdown.

 Click **Create** on the **Cluster Volumes** page.
-Type a name for the cluster, select the desired type on the **Volume Type** drop-down list, and then set the redundancy level.
+Type a name for the cluster, select the desired type on the **Volume Type** drop-down list, and then set the redundancy level for distributed replicated and dispersed volume

 ![ClusterVolumeTypeSelection](/images/TrueCommand/2.0/ClusterVolumeTypeSelection.png "Cluster Volume Type Selection")